udelcodes/udelcodes.github.io/crypto2.md

 # W3lc0m3 t0 Day 2 of Crypt0 W33k!!

-Today we will be switching from pen and paper to digital.
+Today we will be switching from pen and paper ciphers to digital ciphers.
 Specifically, we will be focusing on converting letters and messages into numbers, randomness, and pseudo-randomness.

 ## Wacky Encryption